 - Gastrocnemius recession: Surgeons can lengthen the calf muscles to increase the ankle’s range of motion.

 - Posterior tibial tendon surgery: This tendon attaches the calf muscle to bones along the inside of the foot and ankle.
 Posterior tibial tendonitis is often mistaken for plantar fasciitis because the tendon and plantar fascia ligament are close together and can cause similar symptoms.
 Posterior tibialis tendon surgery relieves pain and improves range of motion and walking.

 Read about the foot and ankle injuries and conditions we treat.

-Orthopedic Surgery for Joint Replacement
+Orthopaedic Surgery for Joint Replacement

 When you have joint pain, stiffness and swelling from arthritis or an injury that reduces your mobility, joint replacement can relieve your symptoms.
-At Memorial, our board-certified orthopedic surgeons have extensive experience in advanced techniques for hip and knee replacement.
+At Memorial, our board-certified orthopaedic surgeons have extensive experience in advanced techniques for hip and knee replacement.
 Learn more about our joint replacement procedures and services.